Next Generation Air Transportation System: Stakeholder Collaboration

 Besides the NAC, the Advanced Aviation Advisory Committee, established in 2018 as the Drone Advisory Committee, and the Research, Engineering, and Development Advisory Committee also bring federal involvement in airspace modernization.
 Beyond federal advisory committees, the FAA has partnerships with universities and industry through communities of interest and federally funded research and development centers.

 The FAA established the Interagency Planning Office (IPO) in May 2014, and since then renamed the NextGen Stakeholder Advocacy and Outreach Branch, to coordinate actions across the federal government.
 The FAA works mainly with the Department of Transportation, National Transportation Safety Board, National Aeronautics and Space Administration, Department of Defense, Department of Homeland Security, Department of the Interior, Department of Commerce, and Advisory Council on Historic Preservation to share information and coordinate policy.
 Aviation cybersecurity, unmanned aircraft systems, and NextGen weather are some of the focus areas.

 Engaging with the international aviation community through partnerships and regulatory harmonization is the foundation of the FAA's global leadership initiative.
 The NextGen International Branch focuses on coordinating and sharing information with global partners.
 Its ultimate goal is to support smooth interoperability and harmonization and to provide a mechanism to make air traffic management systems safer and more efficient for air navigation service providers and airspace users.
 The FAA has international agreements with the European Union, Japan, and Singapore for joint research and development of future air traffic systems.
 The NextGen International Branch also participates with the U.S. Trade Development Agency and Department of Commerce on their agreements with China, Brazil, and Indonesia.

 In 2023, the FAA, Aeronautical Radio of Thailand, Civil Aviation Authority of Singapore, Japan Civil Aviation Bureau, and Boeing signed a declaration of intent on multi-regional trajectory-based operations (MR TBO), showing a commitment to realize TBO around the world.
 The FAA and its MR TBO partners also completed six-day live flight demonstration of MR TBO.
 This new way of managing airspace could lower fuel consumption and carbon emissions by as much as 10 percent.

 Accommodating other operations

 The Vision 100—Century of Aviation Reauthorization Act in 2003 included the idea that all forms of aviation would be adapted into National Airspace System (NAS) modernization.
-As growth of non-traditional forms of aviation has soared since then, the FAA has moved to accommodate new operators by developing traffic management concepts and evaluating technologies to safely incorporate unmanned aircraft systems, spacecraft, and other emerging aircraft into the NAS without disrupting existing traffic.
+As the growth of non-traditional forms of aviation has soared since then, the FAA has moved to accommodate new operators by developing traffic management concepts and evaluating technologies to safely incorporate unmanned aircraft systems, spacecraft, and other emerging aircraft into the NAS without disrupting existing traffic.